Meet Your Local Police Officers During National Night Out Events

 5 – 8 pm

-There will be free food, games, touch-a-truck, music and more.
+There will be free food, games, touch-a-truck, music, health and wellness, a K9 demo and more.

 North Brunswick